 MUSIC, BAND, and ENRICHMENT are always highlights during the fourth grade year.
 Your child has band on Thursday and Friday with Mr. Pulley and classroom music with Mr. Pulley on Monday.

 For band questions, please don't hesitate to contact Mr. Pulley at Npulley@grav.k12.ca.us.

 Each Monday in our classroom, I send home a folder containing pertinent information and work your child completed the previous week.
 This is an opportunity for you to review with your child things that are happening in our classroom.
 There is a place for you to initial that you have seen the work/information in the folder.
 I will also notify you on our website what should be returned to school on Tuesday.

-5. ELA Test Results Unit 3 Lesson 3
+1. ELA Unit 3 Lesson 4 Assessment